Our Congregation

 Our Services and Events

-We hold monthly Shabbat services, usually on the first Saturday of the month, High Holy Day services, and holiday services, for example, for Chanukah and Purim.
+In addition to High Holy Day Services, we hold monthly Shabbat services, usually on the first Saturday of the month, and holiday celebrations, for example, for Chanukah and Purim.
 In 2007, we were the first congregation in Toronto to hold a special Pride service, which we continue to celebrate every year in June.

-We partner with the Miles Nadal Jewish Community Centre, the Danforth Jewish Circle, and other downtown Jewish organizations to sponsor or participate in many other cultural, social and learning events.
+We partner with the Danforth Jewish Circle, and other downtown Jewish organizations to sponsor or participate in many other cultural, social and learning events.

 Location